-Starting this year we will be completely renovating and extending our existing premises.
-For such an extensive project we need to vacate the building until September 2025.
-The final building will keep the very best of the character of the old building but provide a modern glass, concrete and steel facility housing a wonderful new auditorium, drama studio, 11 new classrooms and a vaulted atrium containing lots of working pods for students to relax and work between lessons as well as a fully equipped refectory so we can offer reasonably priced locally cooked healthy meals.
+The renovation of the original building next to Vysočanská metro in Sokolovská street is well underway now.
+When completed the building will keep the very best of the character of the old building, but provide a modern glass, concrete and steel extension housing a wonderful new auditorium, drama studio, 11 new classrooms and a vaulted atrium containing lots of working pods for students to relax and work between lessons as well as a fully equipped canteen so we can offer reasonably priced, locally cooked healthy meals.

-The project will, for the first time, bring all 400 students under the same roof and allow the school to run more efficiently and of course, increase our sense of community.
+The project will allow the school to run more efficiently and of course, increase our sense of community.
 We are all very excited by this project and feel the slight disruption will be a small price to pay for such a wonderful facility.